danieledurante/TESTsbm/README.md

-# TESTsbm: testing for exogenous partition in stochastic block models
+# TESTsbm: Bayesian testing for exogenous partition structures in stochastic block models

 This repository is associated with the article [**Bayesian testing for exogenous partition structures in stochastic block models**](https://github.com/danieledurante/TESTsbm) and aims at providing detailed materials and codes implement the inference and testing methods presented in the article.